 • Superoxide dismutase (SOD) is an enzyme that is a powerful free radical scavenger that protects the cells.

 • Vitamin B12 and vitamin D are nutrients essential for optimal health and brain function, but many elderly people are deficient in both.
 Unfortunately, they are not common in many foods, so supplementation is often needed.
 The elderly should have their blood levels tested.
+Aging Recommendations.

 ❑ As people age falls are all too common.
 Older adults are more likely to have weak muscles, poor vision, weaker legs, decreased sensation, or other medical conditions that make them more likely to fall easily, and with more troublesome consequences.
 They are also more likely than younger people to take prescription medications, some of which can slow reflexes, decrease perception, and/or impair mobility—in so doing, increasing the danger of injury through an accidental fall.